amkt922/ssql/README.md

 [dbfluteの外出しSQL](http://dbflute.seasar.org/ja/manual/function/ormapper/outsidesql/index.html)

 # Motive
-In the real world, sometimes we need to access databases with more complex sqls than functions a ORM library has.
+In the actual project, sometimes we need to access databases with more complex sqls than functions a ORM library has.
-When executing them with a ORM, source code is going to be more complicated generally.
+When executing them with a ORM, sources are going to be more complicated generally.
-I need to embed them in source code, and I don't know whether they are corrent grammertically.
+I need to embed them in the sources, and I don't know whether they are corrent grammertically.
-The dbflute has solved such matter with outside sql, however the dbflute is implemented in Java.
+*The dbflute* has solved such matters with a function that is called *outside sql*, however the dbflute is implemented in Java.
 I have wanted to such a library in PHP, and then implemented a library that has outside sql feature.

 # 動機